ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Reference Values used in appraisal procedures come from a Reference Value Provider and are then used by the appraisal policy.
-They might be conveyed in any number of ways, including:

-* as part of the appraisal policy itself, if the Verifier Owner either: acquires Reference Values from a Reference Value Provider or is itself a Reference Value Provider, or
-* as part of an Endorsement, if the Endorser either acquires Reference Values from a Reference Value Provider or is itself a Reference Value Provider, or
-* via separate communication.

 The actual data format and semantics of any Reference Values are specific to Claims and implementations.